Shawshank01/gRPC-Smart-transport-system/README.md

 ## Service Implementations

-Each service is implemented using gRPC's robust system which allows for real-time, bi-directional streaming, secure, and efficient communication between clients and servers.
-Implementations include server setup, stream handling, and client-server interactions ensuring data integrity and error handling.
+Each service is implemented using gRPC for basic request and streaming handling.
+The implementations focus on demo-level behaviour (logging, simple responses, and in-memory state for parking).

 ## Naming Services